writethedocs/www/docs/organizer-guide/confs/welcome-wagon.rst

 Your most important function as a WW volunteer is to be available for any questions or any help at any time.
 You are a recognizable face that can make the conference easy and fun for first-timers.

-Ideally, the WW volunteers should be locals to the city where the conference is run and have previously attended a Write the Docs conference.
+The WW volunteers have previously attended a Write the Docs conference and, ideally, are  locals to the city where the conference held.

 Events
 ------